 What is Included in a Statement of Affairs?

-1. Personal or Company Details: For individuals, this includes full name, address, occupation, and date of birth.
-For companies, it includes the registered name, address, company number, and the names of directors.
+1. Basic Company Details: For companies, it includes the registered name, address, company number, and the names of directors.

-2. Assets: This section lists all assets owned by the individual or company.
-Assets are categorised as either realisable or non-realisable.
+2. All assets owned by the individual or company.
+Assets are classified as either realisable or non-realisable.
 Realisable assets are those that can be converted into cash (e.g., property, vehicles, inventory, machinery, patents, investments, and cash in hand or in bank accounts).
 Non-realisable assets might include items that cannot be easily sold or are exempt from sale.

 3. Liabilities: This part details all the debts owed at the date of insolvency, including secured debts (e.g., mortgages, charges over assets), preferential debts (such as certain taxes and employee-related debts), unsecured debts (e.g., loans, credit cards, trade creditors), and contingent liabilities (potential debts that depend on a future event).

-4. Security Interests: Information on any assets that are subject to security interests (e.g., collateral for loans) and the estimated value of such securities.
+4. Security Interests: Information on any assets that are subject to security interests (e.g., collateral for loans) and their estimated value.

-8. List of Creditors: A detailed list of creditors, the nature of their claims, the amount owed, and any security held by them.
+7. List of Creditors: This is a detailed list of creditors, including the nature of their claims, the amount owed, and any security held by them.

-11. Statement of Affairs Summary: A summary sheet that provides an overview of the total assets available to pay creditors, the total amount of claims, and the expected return to creditors.
+10. Summary: A summary sheet that provides an overview of the total assets, claims, and the expected return to creditors.

 The SOA document is used in the following insolvency events: